0xdstn/tilde-world/README.md

 ## Release notes

+- `v1.1.2` Added PROMPT action instruction.
+Updated ECHO to support displaying props
 - `v1.1.1` Added TELEPORT prop to rooms to provide x,y coordinates to redirect the user to if they teleport to the room (such as the start of a dungeon)
 - `v1.1.0` Changed inventory system so you can use item actions after grabbing them
 - `v1.0.2` Added TELEPORT action instruction
 - `v1.0.1` Added help and about commands